saeyslab/nichenetr/vignettes/differential_nichenet_pEMT.md

     spatial_info = tibble(celltype_region_oi = NA, celltype_other_region = NA) %>% mutate(niche =  niches %>% names() %>% head(1), celltype_type = "sender")
 }
 ```

+!!!! also possible to only look at ligands for senders!! !!! receptors
+for receivers

 ``` r
 if(include_spatial_info_sender == TRUE){